 Opening reception: Saturday, May 8 from 6:00- 9:00 p.m.*

 we’re out of control is an exhibition centered on the ongoing impact and manifestations of colonialism—weaving multiple histories and geographies into cross-cultural solidarity.
-The installation will utilize the architecture and location of the gallery space to prompt visitors to reflect on their contribution to and position within colonialist structures of global societies.
-By looking to parallel diasporic experiences across continents and eras, this collaboration points to the ways in which these narratives are constant, ingrained and interconnected.
+The installation will utilize the architecture and location of the gallery space, to prompt visitors to reflect on their contribution to and position within colonialist structures of global societies.
+By looking to parallel diasporic experiences across continents and eras, and close readings and activations of the work of poet and activist Jayne Cortez, this collaboration points to the ways in which these narratives are constant, ingrained and interconnected.
+To enter the gallery, visitors must fill out this form either in advance or on site.

 garima thakur is an interdisciplinary artist born and raised in New Delhi.
 She works with histories, narratives and multitudinous realities of assimilation, alienation, and collectivism.
 She is currently stationed in Portland, OR, and works as an assistant professor of interaction media and graphic design at Western Oregon University.